Nineteen Bella Vista homeowners will seek more than $25,000 for 'stress or emotional damages' each

 "They wouldn't have had to do that if their house didn't have the defects."

-Smith said he and the homeowners hoped the matter could be resolved without having to get to a trial.
+Smith said he and the homeowners hoped the matter could be resolved without having to go to trial.

 "Because that seems to be a waste of a whole lot of money and time and expense, so yes, we'll certainly be happy to try to discuss a resolution with the council and [we] will be doing that."

+One of the 19 Bella Vista homeowners, Jenny Coffey, said no amount of money would make right the stress the homeowners are going through, "but we do need to be compensated in some way for the ordeal we have found ourselves in".

+The council did not respond to questions put to them by the Bay of Plenty Times today before deadline.

-When the Bay of Plenty Times put questions to the council yesterday in regards to the homeowners' announcement of legal action, council chief executive Garry Poole said: "When we receive the homeowners' response to the offer, we will consider it.
+Council chief executive Garry Poole said in a statement yesterday: "When we receive the homeowners' response to the offer, we will consider it.
 The negotiations are confidential."

 Meanwhile, a separate lawsuit has already been filed and served on the council on behalf of the other two Bella Vista households.
 It is due to have its first court conference in the coming weeks.